api-platform/docs/api-bundle/filters.md

 Given that the collection endpoint is `/offers`, you can filter offers by name in ascending order and then by ID on descending order with the following query: `/offers?order[name]=desc&order[id]=asc`.

-By default, whenever the query does not specify explicitly the direction (e.g: `/offers?order[name]&order[id]`), filters will not be applied, unless you configure a default order direction to use:
+By default, whenever the query does not specify the direction explicitly (e.g: `/offers?order[name]&order[id]`), filters will not be applied unless you configure a default order direction to use:

 ```yaml